AngoSat 1

 AngoSat 1 was a geostationary communications satellite operated by Angosat and built by the Russian company RKK Energia.
 It was the first communications satellite of Angola, designed for a 15-year mission to deliver television, internet, and radio services to Angola and other territories.
-The satellite suffered a power problem in the first hours of flight and lost contact with ground control.
-After the power problem, contact was established with the satellite, but ultimately the satellite did not recover, and contact was lost permanently 3 days into the mission.
-After repeated failures to establish contact in the following weeks/months, the satellite was declared lost.
-Russia built a replacement satellite AngoSat 2.
+The satellite suffered a power problem in its first hours on orbit and lost contact with its ground control.
+After the power problem was resolved, contact was reestablished with the satellite, but ultimately it did not recover, and contact was permanently lost 3 days into the mission.
+After repeated failures to establish contact in the following weeks and months, the satellite was declared lost.
+Russia financed, built and launched a replacement satellite named AngoSat 2.

 History

 The project was born out of a 2009 agreement between the governments of Angola and Russia, and work started in 2012.
 The spacecraft was originally supposed to be launched along the Energia 100 satellite on a Zenit-3SL with SeaLaunch in 2016, but political tensions following the annexation of Crimea and SeaLaunch legal issues made the use of the Ukrainian launcher uncertain.
 Consequently, the launch was first moved to an Angara A5 / Blok DM-03 configuration, and finally back to a Zenit-3F version which was launched from Baikonur Cosmodrome on 26 December 2017, 19:00:00 UTC.
 The satellite was financed by Rosoboronexport with a 286.2 million euro loan.